If you’re a budding entrepreneur, you are likely to be advised to pen down your idea in something called a business plan.

 The Traditional Approach

-If you are very detailed oriented and want a comprehensive plan for explaining your business model then, you should go with the traditional approach.
+If you are very detail-oriented and want a comprehensive plan for explaining your business model then, you should go with the traditional approach.

 A traditional business includes the following sections: